PolskaFly/ML-LIRS/README.md

 -How to then use a completed model for prediction.

--Afterwards, optimization (currently optimized well).
+-Afterwards, optimization (currently not optimized well).